-19. Walt Disney World in Orlando
+19. Walt Disney World, Orlando, Florida

 20. San Diego, California

-With its endless stretches of sandy beaches, mild weather, and abundance of attractions, it’s no wonder that San Diego is one of the most popular tourist destinations in the country.
+With its endless stretches of sandy beaches, mild weather, and abundant attractions, it’s no wonder that San Diego is one of the most popular tourist destinations in the country.

-See Related: Best Things to do in Point Loma
+See Related: Best Things to Do in Point Loma

 Waikiki Beach is one of the most popular tourist destinations in Hawaii.
 The beach is known for its clear water and white sand beaches.